Shia Islam in Iraq: Demographics

+In 2003 the Shia Muslims population was estimated to make up around 55% of Iraq's population.
 The data on the religious affiliation of Iraq's population are uncertain.
 95–99% of the population are Muslims.
-The CIA World Factbook reports a 2015 estimate according to which 29–34% are Sunni Muslims and 64–69% Shia Muslims.
+The CIA World Factbook reports a 2015 estimate according to which 29–34% are Sunni Muslims and 61–64% Shia Muslims.
 According to a 2011 survey by Pew Research, 51% of the Muslims identify as Shia and 42% as Sunni.